 Any general requirements of the Graduate School or SEAS must also be satisfied.

-The duties of TAs, which are assigned by the Department Chair, typically require 15 hours per week and consist of conducting undergraduate laboratories or assisting faculty in recitations or the grading of problems.
+The duties of TAs, which are assigned by the Department Chair, typically require twenty (20) hours per week and consist of conducting undergraduate laboratories, assisting faculty in recitations, the grading of problems, or the holding of oﬃce hours.
 The stipend and duties of RAs are decided by the Principal Investigator or grant holder.
 Usually the work of RAs contributes directly to their thesis study or at least is closely related.
 Graduate or University Fellowships are awarded annually to new students, by the Graduate School on a University-wide competitive basis.
 The department proposes several of its most promising candidates for these Fellowships every February when applications are solicited by the Graduate School.

 Assistantships and fellowships normally include a full or partial tuition scholarship.
-However, the University has imposed a four semester limit on tuition scholarships for all Masters students and an eight semester limit (beyond the B.S. degree) for Ph.D. students.
-Extensions of these limits are approved only by petition.
+How-ever, the University has imposed a four semester limit on tuition scholarships for all Masters students and an eight semester limit (beyond the B.S. degree) for Ph.D. students.
+Exten-sions of these limits are approved only by petition.
 For Masters students, it is unusual for the time limit to be extended.
 For Ph.D. students, no tuition scholarship or remission will be awarded beyond the tenth semester of graduate study.
 Tuition Scholarship credit hours will generally be limited only to those credits required for the degree (M.S. or Ph.D.) being pursued.
 Continuing students who are eligible for tuition scholarships must complete and submit the necessary forms before the beginning of the Fall semester each year.
-Entering students should submit tuition scholarship verification forms before the end of the first week of classes.

 In cases of late appointments, tuition scholarship forms may be ﬁled until the middle of the second week of classes each semester.
 Failure to do this could result in the loss of the tuition scholarship regardless of the initial appointment terms.
 Students should also note that tuition scholarships are not granted for courses or thesis/dissertation work undertaken during the summer months.
 It is therefore necessary that all graduate students register for adequate thesis or project credit during the fall and/or spring semesters in order that tuition scholarships are received for such study.
 This should be done even though most of the thesis or project work might actually be delayed until a later period.
 Registration for up to 19 credit hours per semester is permitted without petition.